mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

 ---

-Information on how to make a host both ssl and non-ssl can be found in the [How-To section](../../../How-Tos#ssl_host) can be found in our Menu > File section.
+Information on how to make a host both ssl and non-ssl can be found in the [How-To section](../../../How-Tos/General/#ssl_host).